alex-l-kong/EDAV_python_viz/README.md

 First of all, I wanted to lay out some things you should know before you read:
 * Yes, I know there might be a more efficient way to do it in Python.
 Keep in mind that this is a tutorial about visualization, not optimization.
 * Yes, I know there might be a neat little lambda function, list comprehension, etc. I could have substituted.
-Not everyone knows Python very well yet; this is for beginners and thus I wanted to keep this as simple as I could possibly make it (plaese [comment](#comments/additions/modifications) if anything did confuse you though)
+Not everyone knows Python very well yet; this is for beginners and thus I wanted to keep this as simple as I could possibly make it (plaese [comment](#commenting-and-editing) if anything did confuse you though)
 * There is more than one way to visualize in Python, even within the realms of matplotlib and seaborn.
-Although I do appreciate [comment](#comments/additions/modifications), please refrain from debating over which visualization is better
+Although I do appreciate [comment](#commenting-and-editing), please refrain from debating over which visualization is better

-## Comments/Additions/Modifications
+## Commenting and Editing

 What I've included here is just the start.
 I've shared this repo (and plan to include a link to it on the EDAV page) to allow others to comment/add/modify it as a dynamic way of exchanging Python visualization tidbits with each other (like a crude version of the EDAV homepage right now).
 I would very much appreciate your continued input!
 Please feel free to add or modify as you please!